 - Nature School: Starting in September 2020, we created a new series of in-person programs for small groups of 10-12 children (4-5 year olds and 6-10 year olds) at local natural areas, including our Learnscape in Alton Baker Park.
 These programs are ongoing and include afternoon as well as after school sessions.

-- Spring School Nature Walk Field Trips: Due to the closure of most local schools in 2020-21, we did not run school nature walk field trips this past school year.
-We hope to re-open these programs in some form in the Fall of 2021.
+- School Nature Walk Field Trips: Due to COVID safety rules in force at local school systems, we have not hosted field trips since the Fall of 2019.
+We hope to re-start these programs in some form in 2022.
 As of now, we are offering small group walks for Friends and Families.

 Spend time in nature: Finally while it is certainly critical to keep up with the latest news on COVID-19, we hope that you will also take a moment to care for yourself and your family in another way – by taking advantage of a resource that is free, abundant, and without question healthy for your mind and body – nature nearby.
 A walk in the park or even just around the block will bless you with a rainbow of colors, the scent of flowers, an abundance of birdsong, and lots of welcome fresh air.
 Being outside will also lessen your anxiety, blood pressure, heart rate, and cortisol levels, as well as reduce your brain’s tendency to ruminate, or continuously think the same negative thoughts!
 That’s something we all would benefit from these days for sure.

 Information about COVID-19: Looking for good sources of fact-based information about this fast-changing public health challenge?
 We recommend the CDC, the Oregon Health Authority, and Lane County Public Health.